 If you are convicted of mere possession of an assault weapon under California Penal Code Sections 30605 or 30610, it's known as a “wobbler” offense, meaning the Los Angeles County prosecutor has the discretion to file the case as either a misdemeanor or felony crime.
 Their decision of how exactly to file the case will typically depend on the specific facts and circumstances of the case and your prior criminal record.
 If you are convicted of a misdemeanor case of possession of an assault weapon, the legal penalties include the following:

 - Up to one year in a Los Angeles County jail

 If you are convicted of a felony case of possession of an assault weapon, the legal penalties include the following:

 - !6 months, two, or three years in a Los Angeles County jail

 It's important to note there situations where you could just face infraction charges under Penal Code Sections 30605 and 30610.
 If you are eligible for an infraction charge, you will only face a fine of $500.
 This is available for first time convictions and if you had no more than two assault weapons or a 50 BMG rifle, and you meeting the following conditions:

 - You legally possessed the weapon or .50 BMG rifle before it was classified as an assault weapon in January 2005.

 - Your violation was within one year of the end of the one-year registration period for the weapon

-It’s very important to note that the legal penalties are for each weapon where there are separate counts.
-In other words, if you are in possession of 4 assault weapons, you will be charged with 4 separate offenses and face sentencing for 4 crimes, if convicted.
-Finally, the possession of an assault weapon while committing another crime will lead to an enhancement of your sentence for the specific crime, such as an armed robbery.
+It's essential to note that the legal penalties are for each weapon where there are separate counts.
+In other words, if you have 4 assault weapons, you will be charged withfour4 different offenses and face sentencing for four crimes if convicted.
+Finally, the possession of an assault weapon while committing another crime will lead to an enhancement of your sentence for the specific crime, such as an armed robbery (link).